1967 Goa status referendum

 The 1967 Goa status referendum popularly known as the Goa Opinion Poll was a referendum held in newly annexed union territory of Goa and Damaon in India, on 16 January 1967, to deal with the Konkani language agitation and to decide the future of Goa.

-The referendum backed by United Goans Party, offered the people of Goa a choice between continuing as a separate territory of India, or merging with the large Marathi speaking state of Maharashtra, the latter being the agenda of the Maharashtrawadi Gomantak Party.
-It is the only referendum to have been held in independent India.
+The referendum, backed by United Goans Party, offered the people of Goa a choice between continuing as a separate territory of India, or merging with the large Marathi speaking state of Maharashtra, the latter being the agenda of the Maharashtrawadi Gomantak Party.
+It was one of the two referendums held in independent India; the other one was the Sikkim Referendum of 1975.
 The people of Goa voted against the merger and Goa continued to be a union territory.
 Subsequently, in 1987, Goa became a full-fledged state within the Indian Union.

 Background

 India gained its independence from the British in 1947.
 Goa was the largest part of the Portuguese possession in India, the other territories being small enclaves.
-In 1961, India incorporated these territories after a liberation of Portugal's Indian colonies.
+In 1961, India incorporated these territories after liberating Portugal's Indian colonies.
 At the time of Goa's accession into India, Prime Minister Jawaharlal Nehru had promised that Goa would retain its distinct identity.
 Even prior to the annexation of Goa, Nehru had promised that the people of Goa would be consulted on any decision about their territory.

 In the meantime, the provinces of India had been reorganized on linguistic basis.
 This happened due to the intense political movements for language-based states as well as a need to effectively administer a diverse country.
 Among the prominent movements for linguistic states was the Samyukta Maharashtra movement.
 In 1960, The state of Bombay was partitioned into two new states: the state of Maharashtra, which encompassed the Marathi speaking areas; and Gujarat where Gujarati was predominant.